The ceramic wall hanging, featuring colorful birds, caught my eye.

 (For more devotions, visit Christian Devotions.)

-A Wisconsin native, Lauri Lemke Thompson enjoys living with her husband in the lovely Ozark mountains in Branson, Missouri.
-She is active in the Ozarks Chapter of the American Christian Writers and Christian Women’s Connection and volunteers for the local hospital.
-She authored a book called Hitting Pause, a collection of her articles and devotions.
-Her articles also appear in the Branson Tri-Lakes News.
+A Wisconsin native, Lauri Lemke Thompson appreciates living with her husband in the lovely Ozark mountains in Branson, Missouri.
+She is active in Christian Women’s Connection (Stonecroft) and the Ozarks Chapter of the American Christian Writers.
+Her two books, Hitting Pause and Pressing Forward, are collections of her columns, articles, and devotions.
+Her bimonthly column appears in the Branson Globe newspaper.